 North Jersey traffic - Drake concert at Prudential Center

-Drake performs at the Prudential Center on Thursday and Friday.
+Drake performs at the Prudential Center on Friday.
 The Devils have home games at the arena on Sunday and Tuesday.

-Scheduled construction, expansion joint repairs, utility work, fence repairs, road maintenance, road work and bridge inspection will cause daytime lane closures on the George Washington Bridge; interstates 80 and 287; the New Jersey Turnpike; U.S. highways 1&9 and 46; the Garden State Parkway; and state routes 4, 7, 15, 20, 23, 185 and 440.
+Scheduled construction, road work, utility work, road maintenance, bridge inspection, guard rail repairs and drainage improvement will cause daytime lane closures on the George Washington Bridge; interstates 80, 280 and 287; the New Jersey Turnpike; U.S. highways 9W and 46; the Garden State Parkway; and state routes 3, 4, 15, 17, 20 23, 67 and 440.

 The New Jersey Department of Transportation is repairing potholes statewide.
 Motorists can expect to see crews repairing roadways at any time during the day.